peco220807/DAA_ASSIGNMENT2_-SYMBAT/README.md

 ## Key Points
 - Each parent node is smaller than its children.
 - Useful for efficiently getting the minimum value.
-- Common operations:
-insert(value) — add a new value to the heap. extractMin() — remove and return the smallest value. peek()` — see the smallest value without removing it.
 - Implemented using an array for simplicity.

 # MinHeap Sorting & Benchmarking